 Office Policies, Procedures, and Staff

 My hope is that your visit to my office will be comfortable and efficient.
-I share the space and office staff with three other physicians - Susan Lacks, M.D.
-(Rheumatologist), Jack D. Summer, M.D.
-(Internist), and Gary M.Koritzinsky, M.D.
-(Internist).
+I share the office space with another physician - Mark Sklar, M.D.

-When you call the office (202-293-8855) you will first speak to one of our two receptionists - Stephanie or Ronette.
-They may need to place you on hold briefly at busy times of the day, please be patient - it's still better than talking to a machine!
-They answer the telephone from 9:00am - 12:30pm and 1:00pm - 4:15pm Mon. - Fri.
+When you call the office (202-878-6977) you will speak to my medical assistant, Turquoise.
+She may need to place you on hold briefly at busy times of the day.
+If you are connected with Voicemail, it is because all lines are busy assisting other patients.
+You may leave a message and either she or I will call you back.
+Turquoise answers the telephone from 9:00am - 12:15pm and 1:15pm - 4:30pm Mon. - Thurs., 9:00am - 12:00 noon on Friday.
 All other times (24 hrs., round-the-clock), the Answering Service will answer and be able to take a message or page me, if you wish.
-On weekends and holidays, one of my associates may be covering for me.

 You will be asked to complete a standard registration form when you arrive, listing your address, phone numbers, emergency contact, insurance information, etc. If you wish, you may print the registration form linked to this website and fill it out before you arrive.
-If you will be using health insurance to pay for your visit, please bring your insurance card with you so that my receptionist can make a copy.
+If you would like us to file your visit charge claim with your health insurance company, please bring your insurance card with you so that Turquoise can make a copy.

-If you drive here, please leave ample time to park your car before your appointment time, especially if you are using the garage in our building.
-The valet parking can back up at times, especially in the mornings.
+If you drive here, please leave ample time to park your car before your appointment time, especially if you are using the garage underneath our building.
 I apologize for the parking rates.
-Unfortunately, we have no control over the rates the parking company sets and cannot afford to discount your parking through "validation".
+You will be provided a discount with validation of your parking ticket in my office.
 I will do my best to see you on time and get you out in an efficient manner.
-If you have blood testing performed at every visit to monitor for medication side effects, do not hesitate to ask (at the front desk) for Turquoise, my medical assistant, to draw your blood even before you see me.
+If you have blood testing performed at every visit to monitor for medication side effects, do not hesitate to ask (at the front desk) for the phlebotomist, Shannon, to draw your blood even before you see me.
 She will have instructions for what needs to be done.
-That way, if I am a little late, you won't be wasting time.
-Believe it or not, I really do try to stay on schedule.
+That way, if I am a late, you won't be wasting time.
+I try to stay on schedule.
 Infrequently, however, there are times when a patient requires an unexpected and unpredictable amount of time.
 I do not run an "assembly line" practice and will spend that extra time if necessary.
 I apologize in advance if you are kept waiting as a result, and can only hope that you will understand.

-One of the last of my staff to see you during your visit will be my billing clerks, either Maria or Carolyn Anderson (who is also my office manager).
 Unless you have Medicare, payment for services rendered is expected at the time of visit.
-My office will file your claim with Medicare and, as a courtesy, your private insurance plan.
+VISA and Mastercard are accepted for payment, as well as a personal check or cash.
+My billing manager, Sheila, will file your claim with Medicare and, as a courtesy, your private insurance plan.
 Please cooperate if we ask you to intervene with your insurance company or Medicare to process a claim.
 They will often refuse to divulge any information to anyone except the patient.
-You will be sent a statement monthly informing you about the status of your account.
-Do not hesitate to call Maria or Carolyn with any questions.
-The best time to call them is 2 - 4 pm.
+If there is a balance on your account, you will be sent a statement monthly informing you of this.